 As a former elementary bilingual teacher, I saw how full proficiency in both languages offered students significant academic and social advantages.

 What was missing, however, was the link between my students’ early social and academic edge, and their entry into the job market as young adults.
-Research links bilingualism to greater intellectual focus, as well as a delay in the onset of dementia symptoms.

 For all the research that supports childhood bilingualism, it is only recently that scholars have begun to understand bilingualism in adults’ professional lives.